yingshaoxo/Local_Show/README.md

 # Local Show (Deprecated)
-A local media files showing web app based on Python.
+Show your local media files through webpage based on Python3.

 ### Fetures
 Music and Videos in Web
+Support invoking `MX Player` in Android
+Support directly download from server

 ### Requirements
 sanic&jinja2 or flask